Feo's Stuff HORROR / THRILLER / SUSPENSE

 All of this is intriguing and well done.
 You really want to know more about these guys and their odd abilities.
 The story jumps to a cabin in the woods six months later.
 Jonesy is almost healed from his injuries and the four buddies have gathered for a weekend of hunting and hiking.
 They do come across as four old friends, with all their inside jokes and "you remember the time…" stories.
 It would have been a fun, relaxing weekend if it wasn’t for the crashed UFO.

 Yeah, you read that right.
 Now at first it's kinda cool.
 A lost hunter stumbles up to their cabin.
-He has an odd infection and a serious gas problem but the source of this problem is something so much like the movie Alien that the characters here actually acknowledge the reference and call the infection "Ripley", after Sigourney Weaver's best known character.
-(Although instead of chest explosions these parasites exit through an existing orifice.
+He has an odd infection and a serious gas problem but the source of this problem is something so much like the movie Alien that the characters here actually acknowledge the reference and call the infection "Ripley", after Sigourney Weaver's best known character (although instead of chest explosions these parasites exit through an existing orifice.
 No, the other one).

-At this point another storyline starts involving crazed Colonel Abraham Kurtz (Morgan Freeman: SE7EN, THE SUM OF ALL FEARS) and his right hand man Captain Owen Underhill (Tom Sizemore: STRANGE DAYS, THE RELIC).
+At this point another storyline starts involving crazed Colonel Abraham Kurtz (Morgan Freeman: SE7EN, THE SUM OF ALL FEARS) and his right hand man Captain Owen Underhill (Tom Sizemore: THE RELIC).
 Colonel Kurtz (that name sounds familiar…) leads a special unit of E.T. hunters, protecting the human race from these diseased invaders.
 Wow, it sure is incredibly lucky that these interstellar travelers chose to attack us at the moment in history when we just barely had enough technology to hold them off.
 I mean the odds must be so incredibly, astronomically against such perfect timing that one would be tempted to say it's rather poorly thought out.

 Similar questions abound in the later half of this film.
 Plot points are continually based on flimsy explanations that don't bear close scrutiny.
 We learn a variety of things about evil aliens and about how the four friends got their powers when they were young boys and saved a retarded boy named Duddits from a group of bullies.
 Duddits was gifted in other ways and as an adult is played (in what amounts to a cameo) by Donnie Wahlberg (THE SIXTH SENSE).